Mohammed Al-Huwaila

 Mohammed Hadi Al-Huwaila Al-Ajmi (محمد هادي الحويله) (born 1971) is a member of the Kuwaiti National Assembly, representing the fifth district.
 He is also the current controller of the National Assembly.
 Al-Huwaila obtained a PhD in management from Yarmouk University in Jordan.
 Al-Huwaila is an unaffiliated deputy.

 Personal life

 Mohammed Al-Huwaila is the son of former National Assembly member Hadi Al-Huwaila.
 He is a member of the Ajman tribe.

 Political career

 Al-Huwaila worked as an assistant professor before being elected for the first time into the National Assembly in 2008.
 After that he was elected into office multiple times in 2009, 2013, 2016, 2020, 2022, & 2023.
-In 20 June 2023, Al-Huwaila won the seat of controller in the National Assembly unopposed.
+On 20 June 2023, Al-Huwaila won the seat of controller in the National Assembly unopposed.